williamouyang/okta.github.io/docs/endpoints/users.md

 ~~~

 #### POST /users/:id/credentials/forgot_password
+{:.api .uri-template}

 Sets a new password for a user by validating the user's answer to their current recovery question.
-This operation can only be performed on users with a valid [recovery question credential](#recovery-question-object) and have an **ACTIVE** `status`.
+This operation can only be performed on users with a valid [recovery question credential](#recovery-question-object) and have an `ACTIVE` status.

 > This operation is intended for applications that need to implement their own forgot password flow.
 You are responsible for mitigation of all security risks such as phishing and replay attacks.
 Best-practice is to generate a short-lived one-time token (OTT) that is sent to a verified email account.

 ##### Request Parameters
+{:.api .request-params}

 Parameter | Description | Param Type | DataType | Required | Default
 --- | --- | --- | --- | --- | ---